 Do Cats Get Bored?

 Cats are smart animals that need a ton of mental and physical activity to live life.
 Just like humans, if cats spend an excessive amount of time doing nothing, they’d soon begin to get restless.
-This is especially true for indoor cats if they find themself stuck inside the same four walls – it usually isn’t long before they start craving some action to get their brain going.
-However, the excellent news is that you can perform plenty of activities to prevent your cat from boredom.
+This is especially true for indoor cats if they find themselves stuck inside the same four walls – it usually isn’t long before they start craving some action to get their brain going.
+However, the excellent news is that you can perform plenty of activities to prevent your cats boredom.

 How to Tell if Your Cat is Bored?